-If you are Southern California surfer and are in need of surfboard repair or SUP paddleboard repair, there is a good chance you might have taken your board to “Ding King” surfboard repair shop in Encinitas, Calif.
+If you are Southern California surfer and are in need of surfboard repair or SUP paddleboard repair, there is a good chance you might have taken your board to “Ding King” surfboard repair shop in Encinitas, Calif. owned by brian Szymanski.
 Standing on top of the infamous “Hill” on Westlake Street where many shapers and glassers got their start.

 Ding King was the original surfboard repair facility in San Diego and is still the go-to spot for ding repair for all of San Diego North County surfers and some of the world’s best surfers who trust their equipment to Brian Szymanski and the boys from the Ding King.